 Strategy & Tips

 ClaimRush rewards timing, commitment, and patience.
 Experienced players focus on when to enter, how long to lock, and whether to compound or collect.
-For mechanics, see How ClaimRush Works.
+For mechanics, see Core Concepts.

 Timing takeovers